FK1024/MiniKanren/README.md

 ## Execution

-Just clone this repo, and run it in IntelliJ using the scala plugin
+Just clone this repo and run it in IntelliJ using the scala plugin

 ## Versions